python-openapi/openapi-core/docs/integrations/fastapi.md

 app.add_middleware(FastAPIOpenAPIMiddleware, openapi=openapi)
 ```

-After that all your requests and responses will be validated.
+After that, all your requests and responses will be validated.

-Also you have access to unmarshal result object with all unmarshalled request data through `openapi` scope of request object.
+You also have access to the unmarshal result object with all unmarshalled request data through the `openapi` scope of the request object.

 ``` python
 async def homepage(request):